moccalotto/kaos/_campaign/geography.md

 an ancient empire that spanned an entire continent, known as the Estaran Continent.

-Centuries ago, Zhe, the elder god, grew insane and destroyed the world, devouring the sun and the moons and hammering a giant fist into the center of the continent of Estara.
+Centuries ago, Zhe, the elder god, grew insane and destroyed the world, devouring the sun and the moons and hammering its giant fist into the center of the continent of Estara.
-The world shattered in an event simply known as "the apocalypse" in later times.
+The world shattered in an event simply known as "Zhe's Apocalypse" in later times.

 However, the world was not completely lost; Zhes offspring, the lesser gods, sacrificed themselves to save the remnants of the world.
 They bled their celestial life onto the world and the life upon it.
-Creating a world that, albeit cold, harsh, and much smaller was habitable and even fecund in some areas.
+Creating a world that, albeit cold, harsh, and small, was habitable and even fecund in some areas.
 Life was altered to flourish in the new environment.